MAT Manual

 those elements are always kept intact and copied around.
 This is

-accomplished by turning :output
+accomplished by turning :output into :io automatically on such mats.

 We have finished our introduction to the various facets.
 It must be